RazinReaz/ray-tracing/README.md

 - Anti-aliasing
 - Ambient occlusion

+This will be a project where I keep adding features until ReSTIR (or more) is implemented.

 ## Video demo
 Samples per pixel (SPP) has been set as 10, 100, and 1000 for this video